Musician - Pedagogue - Researcher

 Contact: eevasilja (@) gmail.com

-Plural possibilities of improvisation -
+Plural possibilities of improvisation in music education:

 I argue that in an interdisciplinary, improvisatory learning environment with applied arts and free improvisation not just musical learning is enhanced, but also social learning, growth, and general wellbeing.
 The study contributes to scholarly debate on instrumental and intrinsic value of the arts, societal impact of the arts, learning and improvisation pedagogy both theoretically and practically.